Estimating SARS-CoV-2 Seroprevalence: Simulation study

 Both $\hat \pi_{SRG}$ and $\hat \pi_{SRGM}$ performed well in this scenario.
-Figure~\ref{fig:dgp3_bias} shows that the estimators were generally empirically unbiased, though modest bias occurred when $\sigma_p=0.8$ and prevalence was low.
-Appendix Figure~\ref{fig:dgp3_coverage} shows 95\% CIs based on either $\hat V_{\pi, SRG}$ or $\hat V_{\pi, SRGM}$ attained nominal coverage, with slight under-coverage for $\pi < 0.05$.
-On average across all 120 scenarios, 89\% (range of 86\%-92\%) of simulated datasets had positivity.
-As in DGP 2, $\hat \pi_{RG}$ was seriously biased and the corresponding CIs did not attain nominal coverage.
+Figure~\ref{fig:dgp3_bias} shows that the estimators were generally empirically unbiased, though modest bias occurred when $\sigma_p=0.8$ and $\pi$ was low.
+As in DGP 2, $\hat \pi_{RG}$ exhibited substantial bias and the CIs based on $\hat \pi_{RG}$ did not attain nominal coverage.
+Appendix Figure~\ref{fig:dgp3_coverage} shows 95\% CIs based on either $\hat V_{\pi, SRG}$ or $\hat V_{\pi, SRGM}$ attained nominal coverage, with slight under-coverage for $\pi < 0.05$, similar to the results from DGPs 1 and 2.
+For $\pi = .01$ and $\sigma_p=.99$, coverage was 92\% and 90\% based on $\hat V_{\pi,SRG}$ and 91\% and 90\% based on $\hat V_{\pi,SRGM}$ for $\sigma_e \in \{.8, .99\}$, respectively.
+The two standardized estimators had roughly equivalent MSE (Appendix Figure~\ref{fig:dgp3_mse}).
+On average across all 120 scenarios, positivity was present in 89\% (range of 86\%-92\%) of simulated datasets, i.e., these datasets included all strata in the target population.